davps/tic-tac-toe/README.md

 ## Tech stack

+- React (create-react-app, which includes a webpack build and other tools)
+- Prettier Code Formatter + ESLint setup with Airbnb's style guide + VSCode integration
-- React (create-react-app)
+- Travis CI
 - Storybook of [my UI components](https://davps.github.io/tic-tac-toe), deployed to Github Pages as part of the CI service
-- Prettier + ESLint setup with Airbnb's style guide + its VSCode plugins
+- Jest, for unit tests

+## Best practices

+- Application of the DRY principle everywhere, including:
+  - having a single “source of truth” on the shared react states,
+  - using a single enumeration object to render the same information on two different components
+- Usage of a linter and code formatting.
-- Travis CI
+- Regression tests.
+- Atomic design and Component Driven Development for the UI.
+Each UI component does only one thing and one thing well and are tested in isolation then later in conjunction and build their documentations as I write the code using Storybook.
+- Test Driven Development for the business logic.
+- Good separation of concerns between the views (React components) and their state management (Redux) - WIP.

 ## Relevant history: